 On February 12, 2015, Defendants moved to dismiss Mr. Moreno’s FTCA claim for false imprisonment on the basis that he had failed to plead facts regarding his immigration status, and that the arrest would have been lawful if he had told the agent that he was not legally present in the United States.
 Finding that the Border Patrol agent had pulled Mr. Moreno over solely based on his Hispanic appearance, the Court concluded that he lacked reasonable suspicion or probable cause for the stop and thus denied Defendants’ motion.

 In late November 2015, the parties filed a joint motion for a stay pending decision on a forthcoming petition for certiorari to the U.S. Supreme Court in De la Paz v.
 Coy et al., which was filed in January 2016 (No. 15-888).
-As of April 2017, the matter remains stayed.
+On June 26, 2017, the Supreme Court denied the petition for writ of certiorari in De la Paz.
+Following the parties’ subsequent stipulation of dismissal, the district court dismissed the case on January 4, 2018.

 Counsel: De Mott, McChesney, Curtright & Armendáriz, LLP